Frequently Asked Questions

 Q. Can we bring our own alcohol?

 Spirits are strictly prohibited, and will be confiscated by vessel crew until the end of the cruise.
 This is due to our license and state regulations.
-Bringing wine on board is permitted under our license, however may be subject to a corkage fee: $20.00 for 750ml and $30.00 for boxes and magnums.
+Bringing wine on board is permitted under our license in Alaska, Oregon, and Washington.
+You may bring a limited quantity of wine onboard cruises in these destinations, subject to a corkage fee: $20.00 for 750ml and $30.00 for boxes and magnums.
 Crew will continue to control consumption as needed, including confiscation of wine when required.

 Q. How should we dress for meals?